okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 `Global ResourceManager` is the authority that delegates resources among the applications in the system.

-It has a `NodeManager` on each node that is responsible for containers, monitoring their resource usage (CPU, memory, disk, network) and reporting the same to the `ResourceManager`.
+It has a `NodeManager` on each node that is responsible for containers, monitoring their resource usage (CPU, memory, disk, network) and reporting this data to the `ResourceManager`.